“God grants Liberty only to those who love her and are always ready to guard and defend her.”

 Section 1.
 The President

-a) shall preside at all meetings of the organization and the Executive Committee,
+- shall preside at all meetings of the organization and the Executive Committee.

-b) shall be the official representative of the organization,
+- shall be the official representative of the organization.

-c) shall appoint the chairmen of all standing and special committees, except the Nominating Committee and the Program Committee, whose terms of office shall coincide with that of the President,
+- shall appoint the chairman of all standing and special committees, except the Nominating Committee and the Program Committee, whose terms of office shall coincide with that of the President.

-e) shall have general supervision of the work of the organization,
+- shall have general supervision of the work of the organization.

 Section 2.
 The Vice President